Meatballs in Broth, My Mothers Recipe

 I am the last of 7 children.
 I helped my mother make these meatballs in broth every year for Christmas.
 When Bruce first tried them, when we started dating, she left out the salt.
 The secret of these is to add just the right amount of salt to the meat, and then allow the meatballs to be seasoned perfectly.
 The broth that is formed from the garlic, pepper, salt and meat is heavenly.

 We make fresh rolls just like mom used to to dip into this broth.
 Feel free to just pick up some from the store, and warm up.
 We hope you enjoy this as much was we do.

-What you are going to need for this recipe:
+What you are going to need for these meatballs in broth:

 - 3 pounds of ground beef

 - 3 pounds of breakfast sausage mild or hot

 - 1 tablespoon granulated garlic